 OMIDRIA is our only product that has been approved by the FDA for commercial sale in the U.S. For the three and 12 months ended December 31, 2018, we recorded net sales of OMIDRIA of \$22.0 million and \$29.9 million, respectively.
-Revenues from sales of OMIDRIA have not been sufficient to fund our operations fully in prior periods and we cannot provide assurance that revenues from OMIDRIA sales will be sufficient to fund our operations fully more product revenue from OMIDRIA to achieve and sustain profitability.
+Revenues from sales of OMIDRIA have not been sufficient to fund our operations fully in prior periods and we cannot provide assurance that revenues from OMIDRIA sales will be sufficient to fund our operations fully in the future.
+We will need to generate substantially more product revenue from OMIDRIA to achieve and sustain profitability.
 We may be unable to sustain or increase revenues generated from OMIDRIA product sales for a number of reasons, including: